Appyx/gpio-reflect/README.md

 LKM for sending and receiving infrared signals (and others)

 ## Installation
-* Clone Repo and compile the module on the Raspberry Pi or another board (testet only on RPI).
+* Clone repo and compile the module on the Raspberry Pi or another board (testet only on RPI).
-* "insmod" the module.
+* `insmod` the module.
+(Sorry but i will not explain how to build a kernel module...)

 ## Usage